-“For use with CEHRT certified to the 2015 edition.
+“For use with CEHRT certified to the 2015 cures update.

 At least one permissible prescription written by the MIPS eligible clinician is queried for a drug formulary and transmitted electronically using certified electronic health record technology (CEHRT).
 Measure Exclusion: Any MIPS eligible clinician who writes fewer than 100 permissible prescriptions during the performance period.